hashicorp/consul/website/source/docs/agent/options.html.md

   0.8 the default was changed to true, to make remote exec opt-in instead of opt-out.

 * <a name="disable_update_check"></a><a href="#disable_update_check">`disable_update_check`</a>
   Disables automatic checking for security bulletins and new version releases.
+This is disabled in Consul Enterprise.

 * <a name="discard_check_output"></a><a href="#discard_check_output">`discard_check_output`</a>
   Discards the output of health checks before storing them.
 This reduces the number of writes